ElmerCSC/elmerfem/elmerice/Solvers/Documentation/XIOSOutputSolver.md

 ### Tips

+- Variables defined with the *id="elmerversion"* will be automatically updated to *Elmer/Ice vVERSION_NUMBER (Rev: REVISION_NUMBER)*, so that it can be added as a global attribute in output files.

 - By default the files will contain a time dimension named **time_counter**, and the associated variable is the **time_centered** variable.
 As most software, e.g. for visualisation, will look for a dimension named **time**, the default can be changed using the following keywords in the file definition: *time_counter_name="time" time_counter="instant"*.
 But remember, the true time for a variable can be *time_instant* or *time_centered* depending on the time operator; this is defined in the variable attribute.